-Green home improvement options seem to be multiplying lately, and it isn’t always clear how much you’re actually helping the planet and yourself with the choices you make.
+Green products and home improvement options seem to be multiplying all the time, but it isn’t always clear how much you’re actually helping the planet and yourself with the choices you make.
 Just as “organic” and “healthy” are finding their way into every corner of the supermarket, building products and fixtures can easily be “greenwashed,” with their true value hidden behind big prices and even bigger claims.

-If you’re planning to purchase a home improvement-related product, undertake a remodeling project or build a new home, and want to ensure it is environmentally friendly, this guide will show you how to look beneath the marketing to determine if a product, appliance, material or building professional is truly green.
+If you’re planning to purchase a home improvement-related product, undertake a remodeling project or build a new home, and want to ensure it is environmentally friendly, this guide will show you how to look beneath the marketing to determine if a product, appliance, material or building professional is truly a green product.

 What makes it green?

-What else?
+What else should you consider when identifying green products?
 Consider product packaging, how the product is transported to a store near you, and the likelihood that it’ll release VOCs (volatile organic compounds) into your home environment during and after installation.

 In our increasingly green world, there are guidelines to assure that the pros, practices and products we’re dealing with meet sustainability standards.